mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 The endpoint URL MUST be obtained from the Authorization Server's metadata document {{RFC8414}} using the `token_exchange_target_service_discovery_endpoint` parameter.
 The endpoint URL is an absolute URL as defined by {{RFC3986}}.

 The client sends the parameters using the `application/x-www-form-urlencoded` format per Appendix B of {{RFC6749}}.
+Character encoding MUST be UTF-8 as specified in Appendix B of {{RFC6749}}.
+If a parameter is included more than once in the request, the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.

 ### Request Parameters